 We had no funding to open such a center we might add, but after 3 days of prayer, and someone watching this video... a wonderful family from London reached out and shared enough with us to rent a house in the local town of Moshi...

 How Do We Help The Boys?

 With on-going counselling, home education, and school education and 24 hour access to our on-site “big brothers” and carers, we do our best to help the boys to heal, and move on from where they have been, both physically, and mentally.

-We try a very new approach to Tanzania, using male carers, instead of the typical women.
+We try a very new approach to Tanzania, using male care givers, instead of the typical women.
 We have found these “big brothers” as we call them, interact better with the boys, and the in return the boys open up in a better way too.

 Some boys of course can’t manage at school after all they have faced, and so options for vocational training, or artistic pursuits are also a necessity for their fresh start in life.

 Who Are The Boys & Where Are Their Families?